isaobushi/WebPortfolio/README.md

 <hr>

 **Future implementation:** <br>
- * A skills section to be added
+ * Insert a skills section.
- * Portfolio section, enable key ESC to leave active tile
+ * Portfolio section, enable ESC key to leave active tile.
- * Portolio sectio, prevent more tiles are active at the same time
+ * Portfolio section, prevent that more tiles are activated at the same time.
+ * Change tiles images with SVG.